 - Complications such as jaundice, acute pancreatitis or infection(cholecystitis)

 In these cases, keyhole surgery to remove the gallbladder may be recommended.
 This procedure, known as a laparoscopic cholecystectomy, is relatively simple to perform and has a low risk of complications.

 What Happens After I Remove The Gallbladder

 It’s possible to lead a normal life without a gallbladder.

 Your liver will still produce bile to digest food, but the bile will be stored in the bile ducts instead of the gallbladder before it is released into the small intestine after a meal.
-However, we normally advice patients to avoid very oily foods for 6 months as the bile stored in the bile ducts may not be adequate to digest an oily meal.
-The situation normalizes after about 6 months, because the bile ducts expand and are able to store more bile and normal diet can resume.
+However, we normally advise patients to avoid very oily foods for 6 months as the bile stored in the bile ducts may not be adequate to digest an oily meal.
+The situation normalizes after about 6 months because the bile ducts expand and are able to store more bile and a normal diet can resume.